WemimoAdewale/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that duplicates last line
+script that deletes js files